landonma/datamanagement/index.md

 ## Set Up A Github Repository
 Github is a website used to share data and allow multiple people to work on the same project.
 Github Pages is a newer feature which allows you to create webpages out of your repositories.
 You will need a Github account in order to complete this guide and can create one [here](hhttps://github.com/join)
 * Note: the url for the webpage will use either the username or organization name which sets it up.
+* Repositories can be set up to be public (available to view and download by anyone on the web) and private (only available to collaborators of the project) **but Github Pages are always public**.
+Normally Github charges for private repositories but researchers can apply for a free private account by following [these](https://help.github.com/articles/applying-for-an-academic-research-discount/) steps.

 Next you will need to create a new repository set up with Github pages by following the steps provided [here](https://pages.github.com/).